MNLepage08/YCNG-229/README.md

   When we unfreeze a model that contains BatchNormalization layers to do fine-tuning, we should keep the BatchNormalization layers in inference mode by passing training=False when calling the base model.
   Otherwise, the updates applied to the non-trainable weights will destroy what the model has learned.

+* **Based Recommendation:** System which suggest you some prodicts based on your preference.
+3 main categories:
+  1. content base: we build a profile of either users or items or mix of them.
+  2. collaborative filtering: take a user engaement with the system.
+Ex: video that user click on.
+  3. hybrid (mix of content and collaborative).

+* **Ex:** Base of a image, show me the 10 most similar sandals.
+Use transfer learning (Xception) and pass the entire dataset into this network and extract the the embedded visual features.
+Preprocessing for scale.
+Use TSNE algorithm for visualize dimensional data.
+3 ways to generate recommendataions: cosine similarity, nearest neighbors (don't need pairwise comparaison - more fast), or use approximate nearest neighbors - recommendation system at scale - pretty fast ([annoy](https://github.com/spotify/annoy), [NMSLIB](https://github.com/nmslib/nmslib), [faiss](https://github.com/facebookresearch/faiss))